pleiszenburg/bewegung/README.md

 See [documentation](https://bewegung.readthedocs.io).

 `bewegung`'s development status is "well-tested alpha".
-Its API should not be considered stable until the project is labeled "beta" or better, although significant changes are very unlikely.
+Its API should not be considered stable until the project is labeled "beta" or better.

 `bewegung` can be drastically accelerated by deactivating debugging features.
 See [relevant section in the documentation](https://bewegung.readthedocs.io/en/latest/performance.html#typecheckingperformance).